• Recipes

 • It Looks Gorgeous!

-This recipe is really a variation of strawberry shortcake with the almond chiffon cake taking the place of biscuits or sponge cake.
+This recipe is really a variation of strawberry shortcake, with almond chiffon cake replacing shortcakes, biscuits, or sponge cake.

 The frosting is whipped and sweet like whipped cream but the cream cheese gives a slight tang to keep it from being too sweet.